-Jim Carrey recently gave a controversial and unlikely philosophical interview at New York Fashion Week, as well as a couple other talks in the same vein, which have spurred debate regarding the nature of the comedian’s unconventional outlook on life and his mental state altogether.
+Jim Carrey once gave a controversial and unlikely philosophical interview at a recent New York Fashion Week — as well as other talks in the same vein — which have spurred debate regarding the nature of the comedian’s unconventional outlook on life and his mental state altogether.

 Considering Carrey’s history of intense methods for authentic character portrayal, as well as his statements falling somewhere on the thin line between profound wisdom and madness, the alleged psychedelic stories definitely seemed plausible — until they were vehemently refuted by a representative of the actor and even the actor himself.

 But perhaps such gossip and trivialities shouldn’t be everyone’s main concern.

 The spring of Carrey’s awakened identity, psychedelically induced or not, is arguably irrelevant compared to the actual substance behind his existential philosophy and what it might mean if it has even a drop of truth.